isomerpages/agd-corp/_careers-at-agd/Explore Scholarships/AGD Public Sector Finance Award.md

 or moral turpitude.</p>
 </li>
 <li>
-<p>The Award recipient will undergo a ten-week internship programme at AGD
+<p>The Award recipient will be offered a ten-week internship programme at
-during the third year of the undergraduate study.</p>
+AGD during the third year of the undergraduate study.</p>
 </li>
 </ul>
 <h4>No. of Awards</h4>